 SpeakIn Releases the Top Ten Trending Speakers for the Month of November - Dr. Subramanian Swamy Leads the List

 In a bid to disrupt the expert network industry, SpeakIn seeks to make knowledge accessible across the world by matching expert advisers with those seeking their insights.
-On the release of the November issue, "nofollow" >Deepshikha Kumar, Founder and Managing Partner of SpeakIn, says, "As the end of yet another amazing year approaches, knowledge sharing has become even more critical to connect and collaborate for an organisation or society as a whole.
+On the release of the November issue, Deepshikha Kumar, Founder and Managing Partner of SpeakIn, says, "As the end of yet another amazing year approaches, knowledge sharing has become even more critical to connect and collaborate for an organization or society as a whole.
 SpeakIn with its experts willing to partner and share their learnings helps to effectively create such a culture.
-We will continue this spirit with even more fervour in 2020."
+We will continue this spirit with even more fervor in 2020."

 1. Dr. Subramanian Swamy